I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 What is a Ukrainian manicure?

-"In Ukraine, we have very high standards when it comes to beauty services," say Yana Galiyeva and Maria Sharova, owners of so. shell off London's Carnaby Street, a Ukrainian nail bar specializing in the Ukrainian gel manicure.
-"The Ukrainian manicure is of the highest standard," add Galiyeva and Sharova, "and it involves precise cuticle work.
+"In Ukraine we have very high standards when it comes to beauty services," say Yana Galiyeva and Maria Sharova, owners of so. shell off London's Carnaby Street, a Ukrainian nail bar specialising in the Ukrainian gel manicure.
+"The Ukrainian manicure is of the highest standard," add Yana and Maria, "and it involves precise cuticle work.
 In fact, our masters use a 'combi' manicure technique."

-Manicurists typically favor gel polish during a Ukrainian manicure, not only because it lasts a lot longer than regular polish, but because it’s easy to create an apex.
+Manicurists typically favour gel polish during a Ukrainian manicure, not only because it lasts a lot longer than regular polish but because it’s easy to create an apex.
 This involves layering gel polish onto the weakest part of the nail (usually the tip) to strengthen it, though it’s more for aesthetic purposes.
-According to Galiyeva and Sharova, creating an apex makes uneven nail beds look smoother — much like an acrylic nail extension.
+According to Yana and Maria, creating an apex makes uneven nail beds look smoother — much like an acrylic nail extension.

 Advertisement